 Dr. Eva Mistry 0:00

-Our plan with this study and I hope that more and more studies will kind of adopt, to work with this wonderful group of our patient partners to come up with materials, and shared decision-making tools that could be used by clinicians and patients in a language that they can understand what the study means and what the implications are for that particular patient that is being seen at the bedside, right?
-Because these results are generated based on 1000s of patients data, but then how do you translate it to that particular person that you’re seeing at bedside?
+Our plan with this study and I hope that more and more studies will kind of adopt, is to work with this wonderful group of our patient partners to come up with materials, and shared decision-making tools that could be used by clinicians and patients in a language that they can understand what the study means and what the implications are for that particular patient that is being seen at the bedside, right?
+Because these results are generated based on 1000s of patients’ data, but then how do you translate it to that particular person that you’re seeing at the bedside?
 All of the very important things.

-This is the recovery after stroke podcast.
+This is the Recovery after Stroke podcast.
 With Bill Gasiamis, helping you navigate recovery after stroke.

 Bill Gasiamis 0:59

-Hello, and welcome to episode 244 of the recovery after stroke podcast.
+Hello, and welcome to episode 244 of the Recovery after Stroke podcast.
 My guest today is Dr. Eva Mistry, who is an Assistant Professor of Clinical neurology and rehabilitation medicine in the College of Medicine at the University of Cincinnati.